-For the CCL and Innovia Segments, the first and second guarters are generally the strongest due to the number of workdays and various customer-related activities.
+For the CCL and Innovia Segments, the first and second quarters are generally the strongest due to the number of workdays and various customer-related activities.
 Also, there are many products that have a spring-summer bias in North America and Europe such as agricultural chemicals and certain beverage products, which generate additional sales volumes for the Company in the first half of the year.
 The polymer banknote business within the CCL Segment experiences intra-quarter variations in sales influenced by Central Banks' reorder volatility.
-For Avery, the third quarter has historically been its strongest, as it benefits from increased demand related to back-to-school activities in North America, although the impact is expected to diminish in future periods on secular declines in lowmargin ring binder sales and the expansion of the Avery's direct-to-consumer businesses that do not have this seasonal bias.
+For Avery, the third quarter has historically been its strongest as it benefits from increased demand related to back-to-school activities in North America, although the impact is expected to diminish in future periods on secular declines in low-margin ring binder sales and the expansion of the Avery's direct-to-consumer businesses that do not have this seasonal bias.
 For Checkpoint, the second half of the calendar year is healthier as the business substantially follows the retail cycle of its customers, which traditionally experiences more consumer activity from September through to the end of the year and prepares for the same in its supply chain from mid-year on.
-Checkpoint's year-over-year comparative quarterly results often include one-time large chain-wide customer-driven hardware installations that strengthen future reoccurring label revenues.
+Checkpoint's yearover-year comparative quarterly results often include one-time large chain-wide customer-driven hardware installations that strengthen future reoccurring label revenues.
 Sales in the final quarter of the year are negatively affected in North America by Thanksgiving and globally by the Christmas and New Year holiday season shutdowns.

-Sales and net earnings comparability between the quarters of 2020 and 2019 were primarily affected by the magnitude of CV19-related civil limitations by country, regional economic variances, the impact of foreign currency changes relative to the Canadian dollar, the timing of acquisitions, the effect of restructuring initiatives, the impact of Central Bank reorder patterns, tax adjustments and other items.
-In particular, the second quarter of 2020 experienced significant sales and profitability declines associated with the broad impact of CV19 restrictions on the Company's customer base.
-Checkpoint's second quarter results were particularly affected by the closure of non-essential retail outlets globally and apparel manufacturing hubs in Asia.
-Innovia's second quarter results benefited from volume increases partly powered by pantry-loading demand and strong performance from the recently acquired Flexpol.
+Sales and net earnings comparability between the quarters of 2021 and 2020 were primarily affected by the magnitude of CV19-related civil limitations by country, regional economic variances, the impact of foreign currency changes relative to the Canadian dollar, the timing of acquisitions, the effect of restructuring initiatives, the impact of Central Bank reorder patterns, tax adjustments and other items.
+In particular, the second quarter of 2021 experienced significant sales and profitability improvement compared to a prior year period that was broadly impacted by CV19 restrictions on the Company's customer base.
+CCL Segment experienced notable increases in its Food & Beverage and CCL Design business lines on improved onpremise demand and an uptick in automotive markets, respectively.
+Avery's results improved in traditional product lines with increased employee density in businesses and in Direct-to-Consumer name badge, event badge and wristbands categories as sports and leisure events, conventions, meetings and conferences trended towards pre-pandemic levels.
+Checkpoint's second quarter results were robust compared to a prior year second quarter affected by the closure of non-essential retail outlets globally and apparel manufacturing hubs in Asia.